-Will Maryland's Ocean City go topless?
+Ocean City, Maryland: You can't go topless here

 The change in policy was quickly picked up by local media, and spread like wildfire over social media.

-"We don't have a topless beach and we don't intend to have a topless beach," Ocean City Mayor Rick Meehan told CNN on Friday.

-The confusion over the policy change prompted the mayor to release a statement clarifying topless enforcement.
+On Friday, the mayor sought to clarify topless enforcement.

 "Lifeguards in Ocean City are expected to have their eyes on the ocean, as the safety of our swimmers is their first priority.
-The town's police department, on the other hand, will respond to calls from the Beach Patrol and complaints from our beach patrons, should any activity of toplessness occur."
+The town's police department, on the other hand, will respond to calls from the Beach Patrol and complaints from our beach patrons, should any activity of toplessness occur," he said.

 The issue of women going topless at Ocean City's beaches was prompted by Chelsea Covington, a female blogger who advocates topless equality, who reached out to the Worcester County state's attorney's office last August and requested an opinion on the issue.
-The county state's attorney office reached out to the Maryland attorney general's office for its opinion on the issue.
+The county state's attorney office reached out to the Maryland attorney general's office for its opinion.

 "The Maryland attorney general's office is currently in the process of working on an opinion on the matter," Raquel Coombs, spokeswoman for that office, told CNN.